Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 What institutions can terrestrial peoples give birth to?

-These re-inhabiting dynamics invite us to question the meaning of the notion of “institution”.
-Because, in fact, the vast majority of our political and social institutions are inherited institutions that reproduce anthropocentric and patriarchal principles of domination (thus based on forms of racial and gender domination and relegating natural beings to being no more than resources).
-How then can we consider that they could be adapted to these radically different ways of inhabiting and living?
+These re-inhabiting dynamics invite us to question the meaning of the notion of “institution.”
+Most political and social institutions are inherited, and reproduce anthropocentric and patriarchal principles of domination – based on forms of racial and gender domination and reducing natural beings to mere resources.
+How, then, can we expect such institutions to adapt to these fundamentally different ways of inhabiting and living?

-What interests us here, therefore, is not the fixed, instituted devices, but the instituting processes - those that would be capable of accompanying the permanent metamorphoses of a territory, the inscription in time of the practices of community inhabitants and the ways of making people to which they give birth.
-In other words, we consider that through such instituting dynamics, it is the territory itself that is instituted as a “earth people.”8 Or rather, it is the alliances between humans and non-humans that should institute the territory as a political entity.
+What interests us here are not fixed, instituted dispositifs, but the instituting processes – those that would be capable of accompanying the permanent metamorphoses of a territory, the inscription in time of the practices of community inhabitants, and the ways of making people to which they give birth.
+In other words, we consider that through such instituting dynamics, it is the territory itself that is instituted as an “Earth people.”8 Or rather, it is the alliances between humans and non-humans that should institute the territory as a political entity.

 2. Towards water cycle policies: redrawing our interdependencies